MicrosoftDocs/entra-docs/docs/fundamentals/how-to-customize-branding.md

 **All branding elements are optional.
 Default settings will remain, if left unchanged.** For example, if you specify a banner logo but no background image, the sign-in page shows your logo with a default background image from the destination site such as Microsoft 365.
 Additionally, sign-in page branding doesn't carry over to personal Microsoft accounts.
 If your users or guests authenticate using a personal Microsoft account, the sign-in page doesn't reflect the branding of your organization.

-**Images have different image and file size requirements.** Take note of the image requirements for each option.
-You may need to use a photo editor to create the right size images.
+**Images have different image and file size requirements.** The image requirements for each option aren't listed in this article.
+We recommend you review the company branding process to gather the requirements you need.
+You might need to use a photo editor to create the right size images.
 The preferred image type for all images is PNG, but JPG is accepted.

 **Use Microsoft Graph with Microsoft Entra company branding.** Company branding can be viewed and managed using Microsoft Graph on the `/beta` endpoint and the `organizationalBranding` resource type.
 For more information, see the [organizational branding API documentation](/graph/api/resources/organizationalbranding?view=graph-rest-beta&preserve-view=true).